HiggstonRainbird/AoC-2022/README.md

 And time their gas-jet patterns with my clocks,
 Eliminating rows the rocks can't reach,
 In short, I need to watch for falling rocks.

+### [Day 18](https://www.adventofcode.com/2022/day/18): Paindrops Keep Falling On My Head

+I tried an umbrella;
+It now looks like Swiss.
+I ducked underwater,
+But felt the steam hiss.
+This rain is quite hot
+And there's something amiss
+When a hailstorm with lightning,
+Is safer than this.